 For beer money, I worked in the Placement Office for a counselor named Marilyn Tucker, whose job was to coach anxious almost-grads into the job market.
 Marilyn is still at Georgetown though these days interacting with alumni in the midst of a career transition.
 Bless her heart, Marilyn arranged for this interview, published in the Fall/Winter 2017 issue of Georgetown Law.

 My high school alma mater went all out to promote my book and my visits to Ramona Convent last October.
 In addition to the cozy book corner at my 40th high school reunion and the overwhelming welcome by the Ramona student body, there was this interview, too.
 It appeared in Fall issue of Ramona Magazine.

 Ninja Book Box

 It’s such a cool idea: a box sent to you once a quarter with a curated collection of books issued by independent presses.
 Books you wouldn’t otherwise find in your local book store (assuming you still have one) or even online unless you’re an indefatigable search engine.
 That’s the mission of Ninja Book Box.

 So I’m really excited that The Dancing Girl and the Turtle has been included in this year’s Indie Extravaganza.
-And more than happy to be interviewed. of course!
+And more than happy to be interviewed, of course!
+Published 02.11.2017.